Zin Boats reinvents the electric speedboat in a bid to become the Tesla of the sea – TechCrunch

 “The top speed is way over 30 knots,” Zin noted.
 “We tested this boat to 55, but decided not to sell that to people.
 It’s just insane.”

 Having ridden in it myself, I can confirm that the Z2R really jumps off the line in a level-bottomed way that, compounded by its near silence, seems impossible.
-Just as Tesla’s consumer sedans compete with Lamborghinis in 0-60 times, the instantaneous response from is almost frightening.
+Just as Tesla’s consumer sedans compete with Lamborghinis in 0-60 times, the instantaneous response is almost frightening.

 “The boat was designed around the battery.
 The unique part of using an electric system is we can put the motor anywhere we want,” Zin said.
 By sitting it flat on the bottom, the center of gravity is lowered and weight distribution evened out compared to most speedboats.
 “You look at a lot of traditional boats’ builds, they kind of cram everything in the back.
 Then when you put the hammer down, you can’t see anything for five seconds.
 In this boat, there’s no bow rise — it sits flat.”